All requests to the API consist of the following:

 The base URL will always be set to use the latest version of the API.
 However, in order to reduce the chance of compatibility issues, always reference the version you are developing against in the URL.

-When using API keys, always make sure that you keep them secure.
+When using API credentials, always make sure that you keep them secure.
 Exposing your credentials publicly can result in your account being compromised.

-- Do not embed API keys directly in code:
+- Do not embed API credentials directly in code:

-Always be sure not to embed your API keys within your code.
+Always be sure not to embed your API credentials within your code.
 This could result in them accidently being made public and can compromise the security of your account.
+This is particularly important for any code you intend to execute in the browser, such as a web app, as your credentials can be read by any user of your browser application.

 Date and Time: All date and time parameters are treated as UTC time and should be in the ISO 8601 format.
 See ISO 8601 for more information.